jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

   `monitorInterval` takes precedence after a reinstall and restart, and a logger level edited in that copy changes the journal output within the interval with no restart.
+- With the site file set, which exports `LOG4J_CONFIGURATION_FILE` to every JVM, the observation records which configuration Tomcat's own lines and the CA client's `java.util.logging` lines take (M35's `log4j2-tomcat.xml` or the site file): the site file and `log4j2-tomcat.xml` each carry a different marker string for that run, so each line shows which file formatted it; if the site file replaces `log4j2-tomcat.xml` for them, the guides say so.
+M35 / T2 observed, with `LOG4J_CONFIGURATION_FILE` set to a site file, Tomcat and CA client lines still taking `log4j2-tomcat.xml`;
+  this row confirms it with its own site copy and markers.

 ##### Dependencies And Decisions

 - M33 (the launcher and `systemd-cat` path), G14 (the layout), G16 (the
-  layout in every site build), D24.
-Blocked from creation on G14; G14 Complete 2026-09-24 at `a1155ef0`, restored to Not started; Ready since M33 Complete 2026-09-24 at `f75c84c`; Blocked again 2026-09-24 on G16 after T2
-  found no `log4j2.xml` in a site-built WAR; resume as In progress.
+  layout in every site build), M35 (the Tomcat-level configuration that the site-override check compares against), D24.
+Blocked from creation on G14; G14 Complete 2026-09-24 at `a1155ef0`, restored to Not started; Ready since M33 Complete 2026-09-24 at `f75c84c`; Blocked again 2026-09-24 on G16 after T2 found no `log4j2.xml` in a site-built WAR; resume as In progress.
+G16 Complete 2026-09-25 at `67be91d7`, restored to In progress; its T2 runs after M35 is Complete.
 - The root level reaches the JVMs as an environment variable, read once at start, so a level change is a reinstall and restart; runtime changes need a site copy of the layout with `monitorInterval`, selected through